 This post outlines some of statistics and diagnostics currently gathered by InfluxDB, and some advice on how to work with this information.
-Please note that this functionality is still experimental and is subject to change.

 Who watches the watchers?

 A common use of InfluxDB is the monitoring and analysis of IT infrastructure.
 And to run a successful InfluxDB system, the database itself must be monitored.
-The new command
+The command

 SHOW STATS allows you to do just that.